 - Explore accountability skills and why they’re important

 - Learn about our values and how they affect our accountability

 - Develop strategies for setbacks with our accountability

 The Accountability course is part of the UP Skills for Work program which helps you build skills for learning, work, and life.
-When you have these skills, you have the foundation needed for learning all other skills and to succeed at work.
+When you have these skills, you have the foundation you need to work well with others — at work, at home, and in your community.
 The UP Skills for Work program courses include: Motivation, Attitude, Accountability, Presentation, Collaboration, Time Management, Adaptability, Stress Management, Reading, Writing, Numeracy, Digital, Problem Solving, Confidence, Communication, Creativity and Innovation.

-This course is made possible through support in part by the Government of Canada’s Adult Learning, Literacy and Essential Skills program.
-Canada Life is the founding sponsor of UP Skills for Work.
+This course is made possible through the generous support of Canada Life, the founding sponsor of UP Skills for Work, and is funded in part by the Government of Canada under the Future Skills program.
 To learn more about the program, please visit the UP Skills for Work website.